static-dev/spike-core/readme.md

 ## Installation

-- `npm install spike-core -g`
+- `npm install spike-core`

 ## Usage

 Spike operates through a carefully crafted javascript interface.
-If you are looking to use spike through its command line interface, check out [spike](/static-dev/spike).
+If you are looking to use spike through its command line interface, check out [spike](https://github.com/static-dev/spike).
 This project is just the core javascript api.

 ### Javacript API